 Art Therapy for Children and Youth 7 to 18 years

 Art-making is a familiar and accessible way for children and youth to explore their unique and complex feelings and ideas, and to learn and practice coping strategies for day to day stressors and major transitions.
 The last two years of the pandemic have put enormous strain on family life and children have had to manage many changes, new routines, and frightening information.
-This is on top of the general anxiety, mood swings, regulation challenges, feelings of grief and loss that come with regular life.
+This is on top of the general anxiety, mood swings, regulation challenges, major transitions, and feelings of grief and loss that come with regular life.
 Art therapy gives children and youth a place to work out their difficult feelings and return their nervous systems to baseline, helping them to be more regulated and better able to handle daily life.
 Some examples of reasons why children and youth might attend art therapy are: a major move, a medical diagnosis, divorce, custody changes, separation, changing schools, change in behaviour, change in mood, friendship or sibling difficulties, grief, loss of routines, loss of a pet, past trauma, stress and worry,

 What to Expect

 Art therapy, just like talk therapy, is a process that involves building a trusting relationship and providing a safe space to work out issues unique to each client.
 Children and youth, especially those who have experienced trauma, separation, loss, or harm, can take longer to feel safe in a new space and with a new person.
 This is why therapy is not usually considered a short-term approach.
-Expect for your child to attend 8-16 art therapy sessions.
+Expect for your child to attend a minimum of 8 art therapy sessions.
 They can be as frequent as you like.
 Weekly sessions are preferred when a child or family is going through an acute change or difficult experience.
 Sessions every two to four weeks help to provide support for on-going challenges or for more general support.

 Working with an art therapist begins with an Initial Intake Session, in which I meet with caregivers for roughly 30 minutes by phone or virtually.
 This is a chance for you to tell me your reasons for seeking therapy, any important background information about your child or your family that you think would be important for me to know about, as well as your goals.
 After this intake session, we can begin to schedule 60-minute art therapy sessions for your child or teen.